Last Updated on by Michael Brockbank

 There is a bit of a debate about the perfect length of a blog post.
 While some experts say you should aim at 2500+ to get into the top position of Google, there is more involved than just typing a smattering of words.

 In fact, the perfect length for a blog post depends mostly on the topic and the searcher.
-I’ve seen articles in the number one spot for certain search terms that have fewer than 500 words.
+I’ve seen articles in the number one spot for certain search terms that range in the 300-word range.

 Most of the articles I have that are at the top of search results have fewer than 1500.